Aaryan90/Aaryan90.github.io/_pages/about.md

 My research interests span across soft exoskeletons, embodied interaction, novel interactions, and wearables.
 Previously, I worked as a research intern/assistant at Microsoft Research India and <a href='https://weave.iiitd.edu.in/'>Weave Lab, IIIT-Delhi</a>.

-In my spare time, I enjoy hacking hardware, playing and watching sports, and hiking. s
+In my spare time, I enjoy hacking hardware, playing and watching sports, and hiking.